Crinklebine/trump_watcher/README.md

 # TrumpWatcher

-**TrumpWatcher** is a lightweight Windows system tray app that monitors [Truth Social](https://truthsocial.com/) for Donald Trump's latest posts and sends desktop notifications.
+**TrumpWatcher** is a Windows system tray application that monitors [Truth Social](https://truthsocial.com/) for Donald Trump's latest posts and sends desktop notifications.

+It is designed to be a fully self-contained app, bundling its own headless browser internally for reliability.
+No external browsers or configuration are required.

-This application is open-source and designed for personal use, but you are welcome to use or modify it under the MIT License.
+This application is open-source and released under the MIT License.

 ---